cpajr/rancid/README.md

 + *api_url_base*: in my case, I wanted to focus on the device roles available within Netbox.
 In this case, the base url is *https://<URL>/api/dcim/devices/?role=*.
 I will then append the various device roles and iterate through them.

 ### Bulk Change
 Rancid is great in issuing a single or group of commands to a single device.
 However, it lacks the functionality to do the same to a group of devices.
 In this case, I wrote a Python script to query the existing *router.db* files to issues commands.
+Please see the notes included the script for more information.

-Assumptions:
+In addition to those notes, please see the following assumptions:

 1. The devices are already registered and used by Rancid under router.db files.
 This script does not verify that the device listed in router.db is a Cisco device.
 2. If the -u flag is not used, then the login information must be provided under the users .cloginrc file